 This study initiated inquiry into the dynamics of aging Muslim families in the United States.
 Through multiple modes of data collection, this study yielded results that raised important issues faced by all of the Muslim families surveyed, as well as aspects that may be prevalent depending on ethnic group or immigrant status.
 Findings will help stakeholders in the Muslim community to direct their attention to key areas as they support the needs of a growing population of older adults.

-Download the Brief (PDF) – Demographic shifts in the U.S. as well as globally have made aging an issue of high interest, yet little is known about the realities of Muslim experiences.
-This brief summarizes the work of ISPU Scholar Kristine Ajrouch.
-It offers key observations and...
+Demographic shifts in the U.S. as well as globally have made aging an issue of high interest, yet little is known about the realities of Muslim experiences.
+And despite Islam’s strong and clear emphasis on caring for older adults, American Muslim communities have not developed...

-Download the Full Report (PDF) – Demographic shifts in the U.S. as well as globally have made aging an issue of high interest, yet little is known about the realities of Muslim experiences.
-To this end, ISPU Scholar Kristine Ajrouch, using a multi-method approach, including...
+Demographic shifts in the U.S. as well as globally have made aging an issue of high interest, yet little is known about the realities of Muslim experiences.
+To this end, ISPU Scholar Kristine Ajrouch, using a multi-method approach, including focus group discussions with older adults...

 Fellow, Institute for Social Policy and Understanding